Welcome to today's edition of the Rush 24-7 podcast.

 This is an amazing admission by this bunch.

-And it is, I'm still amazed that the Times would report it, but the only reason they're doing it is the agenda is to raise the minimum wage, and they're simply rolling the dice that their own readers will not figure out that what they're really saying here is that Obama's economic recovery hasn't created diddly squat in terms of meaningful jobs.
+And they're simply rolling the dice that their own readers will not figure out that what they're really saying here is that Obama's economic recovery hasn't created diddly squat in terms of meaningful jobs.

 Great to have you.

-Only 25% of the American people think that Obama's policies are geared to help people like them.
+In addition to all of this, Obama plummeting in the polls, only 25% of the American people think that Obama's policies are geared to help people like them.

-There is this in data from the Census Bureau.
+There is this, in data from the Census Bureau.

 The real median income of American women dropped a little more than 4% in the first three full years after the end of the recession.